How do I get an application?

 State Implementation Plan (SIP) information is maintained and hosted by EPA.

 Renovation or demolition of structures that contain asbestos requires advance notification to the District and handling by EPA-certified contractors.
 Asbestos is considered a toxic pollutant by Federal and State law because it is known to cause or contribute to cancer.
 All forms of asbestos are considered toxic and no safe exposure level has been determined for residential areas.
-CARB provides asbestos FAQ sheetsand more asbestos information on their web site.
+The District FAQ, below, provides specific District information.
+CARB provides their asbestos FAQ sheets and more asbestos information on their web site.

 Air Quality Construction & Operating Permits